adamvln/Atcs/README.md

 ## Structure of the code

+Be sure to be inside the Practical1 folder to run the python files in command lines.

 The main code is located in 5 python files.
 - data.py : this file loads the SNLI dataset that will be further used for training.
 It comprises preprocessing steps that tokenize and lowercase the sentences of dataset.
 In addition, it creates the embedding matrix that is loaded in the data folder (data/embedding_matrix.pickle).